paveltimofeev/screens.io/tasklist.md

 - **------------ MVP MILESTONE ------------**
 - Backend: Hide internal path to the "not found ref image", in case of error when Ref not exists
 - [Bug] Scenario fails after rename.
 Because of changed ref path, as scenario label is a part of path.
-- [Bug] Job will not fild a Scenario, after rename of scenario.
+- [Bug] Job will not find a Scenario, after rename of scenario.
 Need to update all jobs, or store scenario Id instead of scenario label.
 - [Bug] Clear text field - cleared field does not save changes on backend (Save Scenario / Hide Selectors field)
 - [Costs] ability to quickly block or limit user (to protect from overbudget)
 - Define Metrics to collect (feature requests & feedback button)